Teppen—!!!

 Teppen—!!! (てっぺんっ!!!) is a Japanese manga series written by Inujun and illustrated by Namamugi, based on the Seiyū San-Shimai Team Y unit formed by voice actresses Mikoi Sasaki, Aimi, and Ayasa Itō.
 It has been serialized in Bushiroad's shōnen manga magazine Monthly Bushiroad since January 2021 and has been collected in five tankōbon volumes.
 An anime television series adaptation by Drive titled Teppen!!!!!!!!!!!!!!!
 Laughing 'til You Cry aired from July to September 2022.

+Plot

+Yayoi Sakamoto and Yomogi Takahashi are two childhood friends who find themselves reunited as students at Kazuki High School in Namba, Osaka.
+The two were manzai fans during their childhood and aimed to become a manzai duo when they grew up.
+When the two discover a contest held by a local shopping district, the two decide to enter, hoping to further their comedy dreams.
+Not long after, they are joined by a third girl, Yuzu Hosono, with the three forming the comedy group Young Wai-wai, aiming to win the nationwide comedy contest Teppen Grand Prix.

 Characters

 Young Wai-wai

-Young Wai-Wai (ヤングワイワイ) is a manzai group that represents Kansai region.
+Young Wai-Wai (ヤングワイワイ) is a manzai group that represents the Kansai region.